ambienthack/mistape-be/readme.txt

 4. Mail notification.

 == Changelog ==
+= 1.3.3 =
+* Add an option to enable link to mistape.com

 = 1.3.2 =
 * Fixed display set icon variant.
 * Default powered by deleted from the pop-up.